intersective/cuite/README.md

 ## Requirements

-- Ionic 4
+- Ionic 7
-- Angular 7
+- Angular 15

+## Development

+1. To run this project locally, start with `demo:true` (in environment.ts)
+1. Go to `https://localhost:4202/auth/demo` (the SSL must not be omitted) to get authorised locally
+1. Ignore the `.localsegment` error during compilation (it's for devops purpose)
+1. Start coding!

+### Sandbox API environment (option 1)

+1. Copy the "me" object from the localStorage from our app or core-admin
+1. Paste it in your running local cutie-app's localStorage with the same key ("me")
+1. There is no content in the root "/"
+1. relative-url must be added after the `https://localhost:4202/` in order to see the content that you expect to see
+1. For example, `https://localhost:4202/overview-only` will redirect you to *overview-only* route.
+1. You would not redirected and will get stuck in `https://localhost:4202` when there is no relative URL appended.

+### Sandbox API environment (option 2)

+1. Follow this URL format: https://localhost:4202/?redirect=overview-only&jwt={OUR-APP-APIKEY}
+1. Get the APIKEY from the already authorised app user localStorage or HTTP header and replace {OUR-APP-APIKEY} with the obtained APIKEY
+1. You'll be redirect to the specified "redirect" destination.

 ## Installation

 - Run `npm install` to install necessary packages
 - Duplicate `environment.local.ts` under the `src/environments/` folder and rename it to `environment.ts`
 - Run `npm run start` to start a development server on your local, and calling sandbox.practera.com for API

-## Development

-1. To this project locally start with `demo:true` (in environment.ts)
-1. Go to `https://localhost:4202/auth/demo` (the SSL must not be omitted) to get authorised locally
-1. Ignore the `.localsegment` error during compilation (it's for devops purpose)
-1. Start coding!

 ## Demo